bretamyers/Azure-Synapse-Lakehouse-Sync/Azure Synapse Lakehouse Sync/README.md

 DateTimeEnd | The datetime end in association of the version number end InsertDateTime | The insert datetime of the   record LoadType | The load type to occur.
 Either “Full Load” or “Incremental” ChangeTypes | The change type(s) to occur.
 It will be either “full_load” or a combination of “insert”, “delete”, and “update”.
-Full_load – all of the data from the delta table is staged into ADLS to be loaded into Synapse.
-Insert – Records identified to be inserted into the Synapse table Update - Records identified to   be updated into the Synapse table Delete - Records identified to be deleted into the Synapse table
+Full_load – all of the data from the delta table is staged into ADLS to be loaded into Synapse. <br><br>Insert - Records identified to be inserted into the Synapse table</br><br>Update - Records identified to   be updated into the Synapse table</br><br>Delete - Records identified to be deleted into the Synapse table</br>
 TableRowCountADLS | The total row count for the data in the source delta table on ADLS TableRowCountSynapse | The total row count of the table that is in Synapse ADLSStagedFlag | A flag for identifying when the data from the changed data feed has been queried and staged into ADLS.